My Journey: What Swimming Taught Me About Finding the Right Fit

 Throughout my high school and collegiate career, I saw too many swimmers end their careers early.
 Some committed to SEC programs without fully understanding what they had signed up for and eventually stepped away.
 It wasn’t because they stopped loving swimming, but because the level of training, time, and sacrifice required was far more than they expected.

 I also watched swimmers get cut from programs because their times weren’t competitive enough.
-It broke my heart to see athletes who loved the sport lose their chance to continue, when many of them could have thrived at a Division II or Division III program.
-Others tried to juggle the highest level of athletics and academics without realizing the full demands of both.
-And for some, swimming simply asked more than they were willing or able to give.
+It broke my heart to see athletes who loved the sport lose their chance to continue when many of them could have thrived at a Division II or Division III program.